nicholas-shi/Grade-Calculator/README.md

 ## Possible Solutions:
 * Provide initial information file to analyze, after done analyzing and creating data, move to an old folder

-## Programming Language to Use (currently undecided)
+## Programming Language to Use
-* Python rapid development (should have a GUI component involved but unsure how to do in python)
-* Java better framework (use javafx, then build the jar file to work properly, personally more familiar with it)
+* Java with JavaFX as the GUI